 Expansion and Emphasis

 Appropriate vocabulary and grammatically correct sentences must be used.
-Thus it is extremely important for us to keep in mind the significance of unity, coherence, expansion and emphasis while we venture to construct an effective paragraph.
+Thus we need to keep in mind the significance of unity, coherence, expansion and emphasis while we venture to construct an effective paragraph.